Posted by Sophie Webb, Trainee Solicitor

 Applications for a lump sum of money have slightly fewer restrictions.
 They are not restricted to educational purposes and special circumstances.
 Often, this will be used to cover a child’s housing needs.
 However, a Court still has to consider a large number of factors before making a decision.

-With the ever increasing rate of divorce among those over the age of 45 with children over age 16 and 18, applications under Schedule 1 may become far more widespread.
+As a trainee family solicitor, we find with the ever increasing rate of divorce among those over the age of 45 with children over age 16 and 18, applications under Schedule 1 may become far more widespread.
 These applications are complicated, but our expert family and divorce lawyers can guide you through all of your options to provide for the needs of your child – whatever their age.

 0800 923 2074 Email us

 Family law solicitors who combine expertise with understanding